Who should portray a Jew on-screen? | DW | 12.01.2022

-British actress Maureen Lipman made headlines by asking if award-winning actor Helen Mirren was the right choice to play Golda Meir in an upcoming biopic on Israel's first female prime minister.
+British actor Maureen Lipman has made headlines by asking if award-winning actor Helen Mirren was the right choice to play Golda Meir in an upcoming biopic on Israel's first female prime minister.

 For Lipman, "the Jewishness of the character is so integral" to the figure, she told the weekly The Jewish Chronicle.
 But Mirren is not a Jew.

-The debate about who should be playing Jewish characters onstage and in film is not new.
-It already drew attention in 2019, when 20 Jewish actors and playwrights — including Lipman — signed an open letter criticizing the casting of a hit Broadway musical, "Falsettos," which centers on a dysfunctional Jewish family, when it was staged in London.
+The debate about who should be playing Jewish characters on stage and screen is not new.
+It gained public attention in 2019, when 20 Jewish actors and playwrights — including Lipman — signed an open letter criticizing the casting of a hit Broadway musical, "Falsettos," which centers on a dysfunctional Jewish family, when it was staged in London.
 While the composer and original director of the work were Jewish, the UK team and actors were not.

 The signatories of the letter accused the production of "a startling lack of cultural sensitivity and at worst, overt appropriation and erasure of a culture and religion increasingly facing a crisis."